feichay10/BASH_Open_Files_Users/README.md

 # BASH_Open_Files_Users
-BASH script to show a list of users with the count of the number of open files that each user currently has
+BASH script to show a list of users with the count of the number of open files that each user currently has.

 1. Basic function and list of users with open files